 Another great yoga pose that helps stretch lower back muscles is the extended triangle pose.

-In this stretch, all you need is to stand straight and expand your legs as much as you can.
+All you need is to stand straight and expand your legs as much as you can in this stretch.
 Next, use your right hand and place it on the right ankle while raising your left hand towards the ceiling.
 While doing this stretch, make sure your head is also pointing towards your extended arm.

 Other Useful Tips